-Seeing relevant search results is an important aspect to keep the consumers interested.
+Seeing relevant search results is an important aspect of keeping the consumers interested.
+By merging diverse data inputs with the search input, a customer engagement platform can refine the results, ensuring heightened engagement.
 By combining data from different points and the search term a consumer uses, website search results can be personalized to keep good visitor engagement levels.

 6. ‘Recently Viewed’ widget

 The ‘Recently Viewed’ widget triggers an interest in previously viewed products and makes it easy for customers to complete their purchases.
-Re-ignite excitement by showing the products a customer looked at the longest or is most likely to purchase.
-You can drop your cart abandonment rate from 60% (or higher) to 46% with personalization.
+Using a customer engagement tool, the cart abandonment rate can plunge from figures like 60% to around 46% through proficient personalization.

 Bestseller makes it easy for customers to revisit products they looked at previously.